 Also in the Byward Market, Fatboys Southern Smokehouse specializes in mouth-watering southern BBQ served in a friendly biker-style ambiance.
 They use a custom Southern Pride smoker to prepare their slow-cooked BBQ including Memphis ribs, Carolina pulled pork, Texan beef brisket and chopped BBQ chicken.
 Make sure to try one of the hearty side dishes like Kansas corn bread, Texan black bean and corn chili, or smoked bacon mac ‘n cheese.
 The smell alone will suck you into its doors!

-One of the best places to warm up in Ottawa this winter is the Canadian Museum of Nature as it is hosting a Butterflies in Flight exhibit.
+One of the best places to warm up in Ottawa this winter is the Butterflies in Flight exhibit at the Canadian Museum of Nature.
 You’ll feel like you’re on a mini vacation as you stroll through the warm, humid and relaxing solarium filled with luscious plants and hundreds of fluttering butterflies.
-(Since admission to this popular exhibit is by timed entry, it is recommended that you reserve tickets in advance on the museum website).
-Complete your visit by cozying up in the museum’s theatre to see more tropical creatures in the film Amazon Adventure 3D.
+(The museum recommends that you reserve tickets in advance for this popular timed-entry exhibit).
+And see live reptiles, sloths and other creatures up close and personal at the Survival of the Slowest exhibit.

 The Central Experimental Farm (where the Canada Agriculture and Food Museum is located) may not be hosting butterflies, but its permanent tropical greenhouse is another balmy spot to warm up in.
 You’ll find a diverse collection of exotic plants beautifully presented in the elegant octagonal structure – a heritage building.
 Access is free!